 Shingles and vitamin B12 affirmed

-After a doctor in England read my description of shingles and vitamin B12 he tweeted me that many doctors in England had regularly recommended vitamin B12 “jabs” to people with shingles.
+A doctor in England read my description of shingles and vitamin B12 and tweeted me.
+He said many doctors in England had regularly recommended vitamin B12 “jabs” to people with shingles.

 He said that the recommendation has fallen into disuse, but in his experience vitamin B12 is as effective now, as it was then.